Siege of Cuautla: Context

 On 16 September 1810, Miguel Hidalgo y Costilla rose in rebellion, rallying the town of Dolores to fight for independence from the Spanish crown.
 This series of events triggered the Mexican War of Independence and various cities began to fall to the rebel cause.
 On 28 September of the same year, the rebel forces took over Guanajuato, on 17 October and 25 respectively, the rebels captured Valladolid and Toluca.
 On 30 October, they routed a loyalist army at the Battle of Monte de las Cruces, and two days later they were at the gates of Mexico City where they were eventually pushed back to the area around Bajío.
 Loyalist soldiers under the command of Félix María Calleja defeated Hidalgo's army for the first time at the Battle of Aculco, splitting the insurgents into different groups.
 Hidalgo's army marched towards Valladolid where various atrocities were committed against the local Spanish population.
 On 19 November, Hidalgo arrived at Guadalajara, which had been re-taken the same day as the Battle of Aculco by Spanish forces under José Antonio Torres, where he again took control of the city and massacred the Spanish inhabitants.
 On 26 November, Calleja took Guanajuato back from the rebels, forcing the rebel forces under Ignacio José de Allende y Unzaga and Juan Aldama to retire to Guadalajuara where they again conducted purges of the Spanish population.
 By 17 January 1811, Calleja had once again defeated rebel forces at the Battle of the Puente de Calderón, after which rebel forces fled to Coahuila.
 On 21 March, Ignacio Elizondo, captured many of these fleeing rebels at Las Norias de Acatita de Baján.
 After being tried, Allende, Aldama and José Mariano Jiménez, alongside other noteworthy rebel leaders were executed on 26 June at Chihuahua.
 For his part, Hidalgo himself was caught and executed on 30 July.

 Prior to his capture and subsequent execution, Hidalgo had confirmed José María Morelos as the commander of all rebel forces in the south of Mexico.
 By November 1810, Morelos had conquered most of the territory of the Guerrero.
-It was there that his issued the Bando del Aguacatillo, the first edict in the history of Mexico dictating individual rights.
+It was there that he issued the Bando del Aguacatillo, the first edict in the history of Mexico dictating individual rights.
 In February 1811, Morelos failed to take the city of Acapulco.
 He then began a campaign throughout the center of the country, taking Izúcar in December whilst Hermenegildo Galeana took Taxco.
 Marching through the mountains surrounding Puebla, Morelos reached Cuautla In January 1812.